satellite-image-deep-learning/techniques/README.md

 ## Microsoft Azure
 * [Azure Orbital](https://azure.microsoft.com/en-us/services/orbital/) -> Satellite ground station and scheduling services for fast downlinking of data
+* [ShipDetection](https://github.com/microsoft/ShipDetection) -> use the Azure Custom Vision service to train an object detection model that can detect and locate ships in a satellite image

 # Deploying models
 This section discusses how to get a trained machine learning & specifically deep learning model into production.
 For an overview on serving deep learning models checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud).
 There are many options if you are happy to dedicate a server, although you may want a GPU for batch processing.
 For serverless use AWS lambda.